USF-CS631-S24/USF-CS631-S24.github.io/guides/dev-setup.md

 ## Set up ssh keys for stargate

-Typing your password every time you want to get to stargate will become annoying very quickly.
+Typing your password every time you want to get to stargate will become annoying very quick.
 You can set up ssh keys so that you don't have to type your password ever single time.
 Also, typing passwords is not as secure as using keys.
-We will also setup ssh keys to access euryale.cs.usfca.edu and our Ubuntu RISC-V vm.
+We will also setup ssh keys to access the Ubuntu RISC-V vm.

 The basic idea is that we need to create a key pair that consists of a private key and a public key.
 We will put the public on the remote machines we want to access without typing a password.